-This article discuss about hydrostatic pressure definition and its calculation and also hydrostatic head in robert type evaporator bodies and vacuum pans
+This article discusses hydrostatic pressure definition and its calculation and also hydrostatic head in Robert type evaporator bodies and vacuum pans

 Hydrostatic Head in Evaporator Bodies and Vacuum Pans